tlourey/tlourey.github.io/pages/markdown-tips.md

 > the above may not render correctly depending on the Jekyll theme in use but if you view it via github itself, it does seem to render correctly.

 <https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections>

+### Bug in Markdown all in one

+When using the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension in VS Code, and using the Table of Contents, it may do weird things if you have an intended code block inside an ordered list if the intending is not perfect.

+<https://github.com/tlourey/tlourey.github.io/commit/1ce91e004eca6ccb70b683c0e50895acdb879ea2> shows the slight intending change of the code block fixing up the table of contents.

 ### Useless by cool